Search

 Functionalities of Jupyter Notebook

-Jupyter Book is an open-source project that helps developers to create documents and books from computational resources.
+Jupyter Book is an open-source project that helps developers create documents and books from computational resources.
 As per Jupyter’s official website, the primary aim of Project Jupyter is to create open-source software tools, services, and open standards for interactive computing across various programming languages.

 Jupyter has primarily been built for data science and analytics applications and use cases, written in languages such as Julia, Python, and R. The platform is now leveraged in different ways for projects.
 Besides that, by eliminating gaps for data scientists and researchers, Jupyter made data visualizations, caching, and documentation simpler and more seamless, especially for people without a technical background.